Argentina v Peru (1978 FIFA World Cup): Group B

-Match Lineups
+Match details

 Controversy

-The game was played on June 21 and it was the last turn of Group B of the second phase.
+The game was played on June 21 and it was the last round of Group B of the second phase.
 Argentina came at a disadvantage against Brazil with the same points but with a goal-less difference.
 FIFA ordered that Brazil should play first against Poland and Argentina then against Peru.
 This gave the Argentine team an advantage, knowing in advance how many goals would be needed to reach the final.
 In January, FIFA had resolved in meetings prior to the draw for the venues that Argentina would play its first-round matches and in the event of qualifying, the second phase would always play at 7:15 p.m. while the others, except for the opening match and the final, at 1:00 p.m. and 4:15 p.m.
 Given the few ticket sales abroad, FIFA feared that in those matches where the local team was not involved, there would be low attendance.
 Therefore, if Argentina's matches were played simultaneously with others, the public that did not go to see Argentina on the field, would stay at home and watch the matches on television.
 At the time, no one had filed opposition to this measure.
 West Germany enjoyed a similar benefit in the 1974 FIFA World Cup.
 When it came time for the decisive group matches however, the Brazilians pushed to play their game against Poland at the same time as Argentina against Peru but FIFA objected.
 Its managers argued that it was impossible to change schedules on television.
-Thus Brazil played its game and won 3-1, forcing Argentina to win by a four goal difference.
-Knowing this, Argentina played in the second turn against Peru, who were already out of the World Cup by not reaping any points within the group.
+Thus Brazil played its game and won 3–1, forcing Argentina to win by a four-goal difference.
+Knowing this, Argentina played in the final round against Peru, who were already out of the World Cup by not reaping any points within the group.
 Minutes before the game, President Jorge Rafael Videla visited the Peruvian locker room accompanied by former American Secretary of State and organizer of Operation Condor, Henry Kissinger and read a message to the players from the Peruvian dictator Francisco Morales Bermúdez on the Argentine-Peruvian brotherhood.
-Argentina finally obtained a historic result of 6-0, defeating Brazil on goal difference and agreeing to play the final against the Netherlands.
+Argentina finally obtained a historic result of 6–0, defeating Brazil on goal difference and advancing to the final against the Netherlands.